cargo-generate/cargo-generate/README.md

 cargo generate --init --git https://github.com/githubusername/mytemplate.git
 ```

-> NOTE: `cargo-generate` will not allow any existing files to be overwritten and will fail to generate any files should there be any conflicts.
+> :warning: NOTE: `cargo-generate` will not allow any existing files to be overwritten and will fail to generate any files should there be any conflicts.

 #### Generating using a local template